Contractor Payment Terms | Everything You Need to Know

 Now, let’s look at how to set contractor payment terms that will protect you in all situations!

-Agree beforehand
+Agree Beforehand

 Hardly anyone likes to read every detail of long and wordy contracts.
 But it’s only when we run into too much back-and-forth and disagreements during a project that we acknowledge the importance of the terms and conditions.